-In this article, I'll give you the names of some of the most conservative colleges in the United States.
+In this article, I'll give you the names of 70 of the most conservative colleges in the United States.
 Furthermore, I'll detail the traits of conservative colleges, explain the possible advantages and disadvantages of attending a conservative college, and advise you on how to find a conservative college that's a good fit for you.

 Traits of the Most Conservative Colleges

 Furthermore, conservative colleges are more strict and regimented than liberal colleges.
 Conservative religious colleges like BYU and the College of the Ozarks have strict rules that all students must follow.
-At BYU, male students can't have beards or long hair.
-These colleges are much less tolerant of alcohol and drug use than liberal colleges.
+(For instance, at BYU, male students can't have beards or long hair.)
+These colleges are also much less tolerant of alcohol and drug use than liberal colleges.

 Finally, the most conservative colleges often reflect the political leanings of their locations.
 Many of the most conservative colleges are located in conservative states.
 Examples of conservative colleges in conservative locations include Clemson University (South Carolina), Utah State, and the University of Alabama.

 Possible Advantages of Attending a Conservative College

 While young people often abhor rules, the discipline of service academy graduates may facilitate their success.
-The US Naval Academy and the US Military Academy both finished in the top 10 in Payscale's rankings of the best colleges and universities by salary potential.
+The US Naval Academy and West Point both finished in the top 10 in Payscale's rankings of the best colleges and universities by salary potential.
 Similarly, The College of the Ozarks makes all students work, but it's a tuition-free college.

 US Military Academy